daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 ## Create the host upgrade baseline

+_This article assumes that you already have a vSphere Update Manager server installed, configured and working._

 Log in vCenter and go to the configuration of Update manager in "Manage" > "ESXi Images".

 Click "Import ESXi Image..." > Browse to the location where you stored the ISO you just downloaded and click "Import".